Thomas Bruce, 7th Earl of Elgin: Public life

 Elgin was elected as a Scottish representative peer in 1790.
-In 1799, he was appointed to the Privy Council (PC).
+In 1799, he was appointed to the Privy Council.
 He attended Parliament whenever his other duties allowed until he lost his seat in 1807.
 Re-elected to Parliament in 1820 as one of the 16 representative Scottish Peers, he remained a member of the House of Lords until he died in 1841.

 He held the office of Lord Lieutenant of Fife.

 Diplomatic career

 In 1791, he was sent as a temporary envoy-extraordinary to Austria, while Sir Robert Keith was ill.
 He was then sent as envoy-extraordinary in Brussels from 1792 until the conquest of the Austrian Netherlands by France.
 After spending time in Britain, he was sent as envoy-extraordinary to Prussia in 1795.

 Elgin was appointed as ambassador to the Ottoman Empire in December 1798.
 On 11 March 1799, shortly before setting off for Constantinople, Elgin married Mary, daughter and heiress of William Hamilton Nisbet, of Dirleton.
 Elgin arrived at Constantinople on 6 November 1799.
 As ambassador to the Sublime Porte he showed considerable skill and energy in fulfilling a difficult mission, the extension of British influence during the conflict between the Ottoman Empire and France.
 The Treaty of Amiens was signed by Britain and France in March 1802.
 His embassy at an end, Elgin departed Constantinople on 16 January 1803.